School of Counseling

 Kathleen E. Bazile, Ph.D.

-Director of Clinical Training and Assistant Professor of Counseling
+Director of Clinical Training; Assistant Professor of Counseling

 Kathleen E. Bazile, Ph.D.

-Director of Clinical Training and Assistant Professor of Counseling
+Director of Clinical Training; Assistant Professor of Counseling

 Amanda Blackburn, Psy.D.

-Vice President of Student Affairs and Professor of Counseling
+Vice President of Student Affairs; Professor of Counseling

 Amanda Blackburn, Psy.D.

-Vice President of Student Affairs and Professor of Counseling
+Vice President of Student Affairs; Professor of Counseling

 Stephen P. Bradshaw, Ph.D.